 Production at the Omagh mine was suspended during the fourth quarter of 2013 following a fall in the concentrate gold grade together with weakening gold prices.
 The main production focus during 2013 had been on the processing of ore from the low grade stockpile.
 Earlier in 2013 there had been some limited open pit mining on the Kerr vein which ceased during the first quarter when the pit met its planned design limit.
-From the second half of 2012 mining from the Kearney pit had become totally restricted as a result of the surplus rock stockpile on the site reaching capacity levels.
+In 2012 mining from the Kearney pit had become totally restricted as a result of the surplus rock stockpile on the site reaching capacity levels.
 This surplus rock was due to be transported from the site in 2012 with the Omagh mine having completed construction of public road improvements at its own cost to comply with the conditions of the planning consent.
 However, following a judicial review brought by a private individual on the grounds of procedural failings by Planning Services, the planning consent was quashed with the surplus rock remaining on site.
-This ongoing limitation resulted in production continuing to be from low grade sources up until the suspension of production later in 2013 which resulted in further cost reduction measures being implemented at the Omagh mine including the laying off of the majority of its operatives.
+This ongoing limitation resulted in production being from low grade sources up until the suspension of production later in 2013 which resulted in further cost reduction measures being implemented at the Omagh mine including the laying off of the majority of its operatives.

-Later in 2013 and during the first quarter of 2014 the Company commenced pilot tests with regards to the processing of tailing cells filled during the earlier operation of the mine.
-The results confirm pre-existing data that indicated the tailings contain between 0.5g/t gold and 1 g/t gold and meet European Union standards for definition as inert material.
+Later in 2013 and during the first half of 2014 the Company commenced pilot tests with regards to the processing of tailing cells filled during the earlier operation of the mine.
+The results confirmed pre-existing data that indicated the tailings contain between 0.5g/t gold and 1 g/t gold and would meet European Union standards for definition as inert material.
 A low energy cost processing solution, based upon a Knelson CD12 centrifugal gravity concentrator, which was already utilised in the gold processing plant in a secondary role, was successfully pilot tested as a prime re-treatment component for flotation tailings.
 The tailings do not require comminution (crushing and grinding) for re-processing by this method.
-Concentrate grades produced by the pilot study were higher than grades for flotation concentrate from mined vein material.
-Further test-work has produced anomalous results regarding percentage recovery and this is to be further investigated.
-The Company is presently reviewing the economics of continuing production through the process, is not large enough to satisfactorily operate the process at scale required for robust economics at present gold prices.
-The economics of acquiring a larger concentrator unit and ancillary equipment is subject to satisfactory recoveries being confirmed and the parallel assessment of other low power treatment methodologies is also being carried out.
+Extended inhouse tests with the Knelson concentrator produced a variation in results in terms of grade and recovery.
+Consequently, alternative gravity oriented test-work was carried out.
+The results successfully indicate that it is possible to uprate tailings by a low energy consuming, bulk gravity method from 0.5-1.0 g/t to 2-3 g/t gold.
+The higher feed grade produced in testing has been tested with froth flotation in the Company's in-house laboratory to simulate production flotation in the company's processing plant, followed by an additional gravity scavenging treatment.
+The results indicate that a finer grind than was previously required may be necessary to enhance the concentrate grade.
+The existing Knelson concentrator, whilst large enough to test the process, is not large enough to satisfactorily operate the process at the scale required for robust economics at present gold prices.
+The economics of acquiring a larger concentrator unit and ancillary equipment is subject to satisfactory recoveries being confirmed.
+The test-work is continuing.